envoyproxy/gateway/docs/dev/releasing.md

    __Note:__ The tag version differs from the release branch by including the `.0` patch version.

-10. Push the tag to the Envoy Gateway repository.
+9. Push the tag to the Envoy Gateway repository.

     ```shell
-    git push --tags
+    git push v0.3.0
     ```

-11. This will trigger the [release GitHub action][] that generates the release, release artifacts, etc.
+10. This will trigger the [release GitHub action][] that generates the release, release artifacts, etc.
-12. Confirm that the [release workflow][] completed successfully.
+11. Confirm that the [release workflow][] completed successfully.
-13. Confirm that the Envoy Gateway [image][] with the correct release tag was published to Docker Hub.
+12. Confirm that the Envoy Gateway [image][] with the correct release tag was published to Docker Hub.
-14. Confirm that the [release][] was created.
+13. Confirm that the [release][] was created.
-15. Confirm that the steps in the [Quickstart Guide][] work as expected.
+14. Confirm that the steps in the [Quickstart Guide][] work as expected.
-16. [Generate][] the GitHub changelog.
+15. [Generate][] the GitHub changelog.
-17. Submit a PR to merge the Quickstart Guide changes from the release branch into the main branch.
-18. If you find any bugs in this process, please create an issue.
+16. If you find any bugs in this process, please create an issue.

 ## Creating a Release Candidate